 You can trust the full-service, statewide personal injury law firm who so many have trusted over the years: Law Offices of G. Wayne Van Bibber & Associates, PLLC in Hurricane.
 Our outstanding lawyers serve clients in greater Charleston, Teays Valley and throughout West Virginia.

-If we can be of any assistance, please call our offices at (304) 757-3330 to speak with one of our attorneys.
+If we can be of any assistance, please call our offices at (304) 757-3330 or call The Clark Law Office for more information.

 CALL THE LAW OFFICES OF